ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/DataManagement/Services/FileCatalog/index.rst

-Systems / DataManagement / <SETUP> / Service / FileCatalog - Sub-subsection
+Systems / DataManagement / <INSTANCE> / Service / FileCatalog - Sub-subsection
 ===========================================================================

 FileCatalogHandler is a simple Replica and Metadata Catalog service.
 Special options are required to